 The Canadian Museum of Immigration at Pier 21 shares the ongoing story of immigration to Canada from coast to coast to coast, past and present.

 Walk One of the World’s Longest Boardwalk

 The approximately 3km long wooden boardwalk in Halifax is one of the longest in the world.
-It winds along the waterfront passing picturesque ships at dock, plus cute knick-knack shops, historic buildings, restaurants and seaside snack shacks.
+It winds along the waterfront passing picturesque ships at the dock, plus cute knick-knack shops, historic buildings, restaurants, and seaside snack shacks.

 The Fisheries Museum of the Atlantic

 The Fisheries Museum of the Atlantic commemorates the fishing heritage of the Atlantic coast of Canada and has recently been named as one of the top 1000 best places to see in the US and Canada before you die.
 Housed in brightly painted red buildings, with floating vessels at the wharfside, the Museum offers a host of attractions, including a maritime gift shop and restaurant.

 Climb 300-foot cliffs overlooking waters where 12 species of whales come to mate, play and feast on plankton each year.
 Later, walk on the ocean floor when the tide has dropped the height of a four-story building.

 Peggy’s Cove Lighthouse, also known as Peggy’s Point Lighthouse, is one of Nova Scotia’s most well-known lighthouses and may be the most photographed in Canada.
 Located in the quaint fishing village of Peggy’s Cove along the South Shore, Peggy’s Point Lighthouse was built in 1915.

 The Joggins Fossil Cliffs are 15 km of spectacular coastline along Nova Scotia’s Bay of Fundy.
 The cliffs were inscribed on the UNESCO World Heritage Site list in 2008.
 They are one of the great points of pride for Nova Scotians.